Personal-Library/api-guildroster/README.md

 `npm install`

-Setup your local env, follow the .env.example
+Setup and populate your .env by following .env.example

 `touch .env`